Lab 6: Linear Regression

 \[J = \frac{1}{n}\sum_{i=1}^{n} (y_i - \hat{y}_i)^2\]Name the function as

-as the array of predicted target values.
+costwith 2 inputsyas the array of target values andyhas the array of predicted target values.
 The function returns a scalar value of the cost.
 Assume the arrays are pandas Series. -

 We also need to define the function to calculate the derivatives of the cost with respect to each parameter.
 Name the function as

-the value of \(\frac{\partial J}{\partial c}\).
+derivativeswith 3 inputsxas the array of input values,yas the array of of target values, andyhas the array of predicted target values.
+The function returns a dict object with keysmto hold the value of \(\frac{\partial J}{\partial m}\) andcthe value of \(\frac{\partial J}{\partial c}\).
 Assume the arrays are pandas Series.\[\frac{\partial J}{\partial m} = -\frac{2}{n} \sum_{i=1}^{n} x_i (y_i - \hat{y}_i)\]\[\frac{\partial J}{\partial c} = -\frac{2}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)\] -

 We will use

-as our input feature. -
+bmias our input feature. -

 Define the initial values for the parameters.

-learningrate = 0.1 m = [] c = [] J = [] m.append(0) c.append(0) J.append(cost(y_train['target'], X_train['bmi'].apply(lambda x: model(x, m[-1], c[-1]))))
+learningrate = 0.1 m = [] c = [] J = [] m.append(0) c.append(0) J.append(cost(y_train['target'], X_train['bmi'].apply(lambda x: model(x, m[-1], c[-1])))) -

 Define the termination conditions.